uzbdev7/Python_lessons/README.md

 # Python_lessons
-the Main reason is learing python language
+The main reason is learing python language and improving myself.